Counseling and Treatment

 Who is Eligible

-CORP Everett is a specialty Medicaid program designed to serve individuals who have been diagnosed by an agency as having both a substance use and mental health disorder.
+The North Sound Behavioral Health Treatment Center's co-occurring specialty program is designed to serve individuals who have been diagnosed by an agency as having both a substance use and mental health disorder.
+A phone screening will be conducted to assess eligibility of the program.

 • Molina